After WeWork debacle, IPO market slams brakes on unprofitable companies

 Peloton reported rapid top-line growth of 110% during the fiscal year that ended June 30.
 But the company also showed negative operating leverage, with operating expenses surging 147% over the prior year.

-Loss-making teeth-alignment company SmileDirectClub SDC.O earlier this month became the first U.S. IPO in three years to price above its target range and close down on its first trading day, according to research firm Renaissance Capital.
+Loss-making teeth-alignment company SmileDirectClub (SDC.O) earlier this month became the first U.S. IPO in three years to price above its target range and close down on its first trading day, according to research firm Renaissance Capital.

 The average IPO return in 2019 is now about 9%, down from more than 30% at the end of June and more than 18% about two weeks ago.